-You must send us an advice and assistance account within one year of the last entry which can properly be construed as being advice and assistance: oral or written advice on the application of Scots law to any particular circumstances which have arisen in relation to the person seeking the advice.
+You must send us an advice and assistance account within one year of the last entry which can properly be construed as being advice and assistance (oral or written advice on the application of Scots law to any particular circumstances which have arisen in relation to the person seeking the advice).

-The last entry does not include
+The last entry does not include:

-a letter closing the file (although the letter is chargeable, it does not constitute advice for time-bar purposes).
+A letter closing the file (although the letter is chargeable, it does not constitute advice for time-bar purposes).

 Reasons we may accept for late submission of an A&A account

-Examples of a possible special reasons are:
+Examples of a possible special reason are:

-the lengthy incapacity or death of the nominated solicitor;
+The lengthy incapacity or death of the nominated solicitor.

-fire or other accidental damage to your office;
+Fire or other accidental damage to your office.

-significant disruption of your administration.
+Significant disruption of your administration.